Artificial Grass Installation Cost

 Premium Quality Artificial Grass Price

-Providing an extremely realistic look and feel, with nearly zero of the downside real grass comes with: Premium is the recommended choice for a great-looking and long-lasting alternative to real grass.
+With an extremely realistic look and feel and nearly zero of the downside real grass comes with, premium quality is the recommended choice for a great-looking and long-lasting alternative to real grass.

-For example, laying premium artificial grass in a standard medium-sized garden (70m²), the material alone will cost around £2,000 - £2,800, and once the cost of fitting is added, would usually be £2,500 - £3,200.
-The average time for the installation will usually take around 2 days to complete.
+Laying premium artificial grass in a standard medium-sized garden (70m²), the material alone will cost around £2,000 to £2,800, and once the cost of fitting is added, would usually be £2,500 to £3,200.
+The average time for the installation will usually take around 2 days.

 Elite Quality Artificial Grass Price

-Elite quality grass is often confused with real grass and only on extremely close inspection can be identified as artificial, even by the sharpest eyes.
+Elite quality grass is often confused with real grass and can only be identified as artificial, even by the sharpest eyes.

 There is a wide range of different styles within the elite bracket, with almost every species of real grass having an artificial version available.